cypress-io/cypress-documentation/content/api/commands/screenshot.md

 Screenshot naming follows these rules:

-- By default, a screenshot is saved to a file with a path relative to the [screenshots folder](/guides/core-concepts/writing-and-organizing-tests#Asset-Saving-Structure).
+- Screenshots are saved inside the
+  [screenshots folder](/guides/core-concepts/writing-and-organizing-tests#Asset-Saving-Structure).
-  It is then appended by a path relative to where the spec file exists stripped of any common acestor paths that are shared between all spec files found.
-It will finally add a name for the current test's suites and test name:
+  Inside that folder, the screenshot is saved inside a folder structure relative to the path of the spec file, which is adjusted to remove any common ancestor paths shared with all other spec files.
+Inside this folder, the screenshot will be saved with the test name:
   `{screenshotsFolder}/{adjustedSpecPath}/{testName}.png`
 - For a named screenshot, the name is used instead of the suites and test name:
   `{screenshotsFolder}/{adjustedSpecPath}/{name}.png`